On monotonicity of Ramanujan function for binomial random variables: Appendix B. Boundary cases of Theorem ( and )

-for $n-5 \leq k \leq n$, we get
+The bound is negative for $n=21$, and all the terms except the constant are positive for $n > 3$, which implies the negativeness of the bound for all $n \geq 21$.
+The calculations for the remaining cases ($10 \leq n \leq 20$) are in the aforementioned file.

+For $b = n-3$, we get

-The bound is negative for $n=28$.
-Moreover, all the terms except the constant are positive for $n > 4$, which implies the negativeness of the bound for all $n \geq 28$.
-Other cases ($11 \leq n \leq 27$) can be easily verified by a computer. $\quad\Box$
+The bound is negative for $n=14$, and all the terms except the constant are positive for $n > 2$, which implies the negativeness of the bound for all $n \geq 14$.
+The calculations for the remaining cases ($9 \leq n \leq 13$) are in the aforementioned file.